 This massive series of fortifications on a rocky promontory was built to protect the important port of Santiago de Cuba.
 This intricate complex of forts, magazines, bastions and batteries is the most complete, best-preserved example of Spanish-American military architecture.

-San Pedro de la Roca Castle (Castillo de San Pedro de la Roca), a multi-level stone fortress built into a rocky promontory (El Morro) at the southeastern end of the island of Cuba, has guarded the entrance to Santiago de Cuba Bay since 1638.
-A classic bastioned fortification in which geometrical form, symmetry and proportionality between sides and angles predominate, the Castle is an outstanding representative of the Spanish-American school of military architecture.
+San Pedro de la Roca Castle, a multi-level stone fortress built into a rocky promontory (El Morro) at the southeastern end of the island of Cuba, has guarded the entrance to Santiago de Cuba Bay since 1638.
+It is located approximately 10 km (6 ;mi) southwest of the Santiago de Cuba city center.

 Today, this World Heritage site constitutes the largest and most comprehensive example of the principles of Renaissance military engineering adapted to the requirements of European colonial powers in the Caribbean.

 San Pedro de la Roca Castle and its associated batteries of La Estrella, Santa Catalina and Aguadores protect the entrance to the bay and port of San Diego de Cuba, which was of great importance because of its geographical situation, its favorable currents and its protected anchorages.

 As conflicts between Spain and England grew in the 17th century, the town’s governor ordered the construction of a stone fortress on a strategic point where an earlier ravelin existed, following the designs of the renowned Italian military engineer Juan Bautista (Giovanni Battista) Antonelli.

 The fortress was built into the promontory’s steep cliffs in a progression of terraces, one above another, linked by a series of stairways:

 - At the lowest level, just above high-water mark, is a fortified gun platform, powder magazine, command building and guard post.